Johanna Blume is Ms. Natural Philadelphia! Yo, Jo, you did it!

 Success requires struggle.

-Johanna Blume, a former Division 1 walk-on sprinter and long time member of The Fit Team since 2011, won the figure overall at the 2019 Mr/Ms. Natural Philadelphia at Plymouth Whitemarsh High School.
+Johanna Blume is a former Division 1 walk-on sprinter and long time member of The Fit Team since 2011.
+This past weekend she won the figure overall at the 2019 Mr/Ms. Natural Philadelphia at Plymouth Whitemarsh High School.

 This was Jo’s first ever time competing in figure.
 All of the training, dieting, recovery, and will to win was put on full display and she earned the title of Ms. Natural Philadelphia.